zena-08/movie-land/README.md

 ## Features ✨

-- Search movies from TMDB's extensive database
+- **Search & Discover**: Find movies from TMDB's extensive database with debounced search for smooth performance.
-- Watch movie trailers
+- **Watch Trailers**: Stream movie trailers directly within the app.
-- Star your favorite movies
-- Create a "Watch Later" list
+- **Personal Lists**: Star your favorite movies and create a "Watch Later" list for future viewing.
-- Responsive design for mobile and desktop
+- **Responsive Design**: Enjoy a seamless experience on both mobile and desktop devices.
-- Search within your starred and watch later lists
+- **Infinite Scroll**: Browse movies effortlessly with infinite scrolling for a smooth user experience.

 ## Tech Stack 🛠️